The one key questions that surround nonprofit project management, is your team managing projects effectively?

 When you meet for longer meetings, provide the team with an update on the metrics.
 Discuss how to repeat or improve upon successes.

 Principle #5: Keep Iterating Your Nonprofit Project Management

 Iterating is a huge part of improving processes and creating successful project teams.
 Rather than viewing this as a bad thing (i.e., it wasn’t perfect the first time), view it as a natural part of working in a process-oriented way.
 You can’t possibly know everything upfront when launching a complex project.
 Your goal should be to continually learn as quickly as possible and adapt with that knowledge to keep improving.

 When you begin, everything will feel confusing or messy.
 Holding space for your team to address and potentially solve this confusion will create a culture of feedback within your team.

 In addition to improving your own process, your team will get demonstratively better at giving and receiving feedback.
 You also create an environment where employees can take smart risks and learn from them.

 Putting it Into Practice

 Build in time to review the previous sprint before planning the next one.
-Ask your team what went well that they’d like to keep and what can be improved upon for next time (this is called a “retrospective” in Scrum).
+Ask your team what went well that they want to keep and what they’d like to improve next time (known as a “retrospective” in Scrum).